Pull Content

 npx leadcms pull

-This command performs a full synchronisation of content, media and comments.
-On the first run it downloads all published data.
-On subsequent runs the SDK compares your local sync token with the server and only fetches new or updated items.
-This means that even very large content repositories can be kept up to date quickly.
+This command performs a full synchronisation for all supported entities: settings, content, media, comments and email templates.
+On the first run it downloads everything available to your current access level.
+On subsequent runs the SDK compares your local sync token(s) with the server and only fetches changes.

 Selective pulls